 Satellite Images and GIS for Archaeology

-Satellite imagery can be used as a methodological procedure for detecting, acquire inventory and prioritizing surface and shallow-depth archeological information in a rapid, accurate, and quantified manner.
+Satellite images can be used as a methodological procedure for detecting, acquiring inventory, prioritizing surface archeological information in a rapid, accurate, and quantified manner.

-Satellite images and GIS have become increasingly important tools for archaeologists, as these systems link information to precisely calibrated physical locations, and integrate information drawn from multiple sources.
-The usefulness of satellite imagery for identifying and analyzing archaeological sites was recognized from the early days of aviation and the imagery is now available from an array high resolution satellite sensors that provide even greater potential for investigating archaeological sites.
+Satellite images and GIS have become important tools for archaeologists and researchers due to the retrieving data from precise calibrated physical locations and integrate information drawn from multiple sources.
+Satellite imagery aids to identifying and analyzing archaeological sites that is recognized from the early days of aviation and is available from an array of highly sophisticated high-resolution satellite sensors that can provide greater details and benefits for investigating an archaeological site.

 Anomaly on Mount Ararat, Turkey